 - 1/4 teaspoon pepper

-- In a large nonstick skillet, cook onions in butter over medium-low heat for 30 minutes or until very tender.
-Meanwhile, line unpricked pastry shell with a double thickness of heavy-duty foil.
+- In a large nonstick skillet, cook onions in butter over medium-low heat until very tender, 30 minutes.
+Meanwhile, line unpricked crust with a double thickness of heavy-duty foil.

 - Bake at 450° for 6 minutes.
 Remove foil; cool on a wire rack.
 Reduce heat to 425°.

 - Spoon onions into crust.
 In a small bowl, whisk the egg substitute, milk, salt and pepper; pour over onions.
 Bake until a knife inserted in the center comes out clean, 30-35 minutes.
 Let stand for 5-10 minutes before cutting.

 Nutrition Facts1 piece: 169 calories, 7g fat (2g saturated fat), 5mg cholesterol, 487mg sodium, 21g carbohydrate (8g sugars, 1g fiber), 7g protein.
 Diabetic Exchanges: 1 starch, 1 lean meat, 1 fat.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.